 1. Be aware of the reality

-For most people, one of the first post breakup stages of grief is denial.
-The pain of losing someone you care for so much is extremely deep, so it’s your body and mind’s natural reaction to act like nothing is actually going on.
+For most people, one of the first post-breakup stages of grief is denial.
+The pain of losing someone you care for so much (even if they were a serial dater) is extremely deep, so it’s your body and mind’s natural reaction to act like nothing is actually going on.